HORSE INSURANCE FAQ'S FOR HORSE OWNERS

 A: Yes.
 Stallion Accident, Sickness and Disease or Stallion Infertility coverage can be added to your proven stallion's Equine Mortality insurance policy.
 It will reimburse you for a percentage of his insured value in the event he permanently can no longer get mares in foal as the result of a covered accident, sickness, or disease that occurs during the policy period.

-FAQ'S FOR BUSINESSES
+FAQ'S FOR EQUESTRIAN BUSINESSES

-Horse Show Coverage Application:
+Horse Show & Event Application:

 Riding Clubs and Associations Application:

 - I board horses at my farm, but I don't teach lessons.
-Several independent instructors and trainers do come onto the premises to work with their clients, who board here.
+Several independent riding instructors and horse trainers do come onto the premises to work with their clients, who board here.
 Do I need liability coverage for this, and if so, what type?

 - I teach riding lessons and train horses, but don't have my own facility--I travel to my clients.
 What kind of coverage should I have?